AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CAEXPathBuilder/IsAlias.md

 CAEXPathBuilder.IsAlias Method
 ==============================
-AutomationML 2.1 APIDetermines whether the specified part of a path is an alias.
+Determines whether the specified part of a path is an alias.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)